 At age 46, Lee Weintraub was the youngest recipient ever of the Lifetime Achievement Award from the Florida Bar’s Construction Law Committee.
 Mr. Weintraub is also an adjunct professor of law at Nova Southeastern University Shepard Broad College of Law teaching construction law.
 In 2009 and 2013, Florida Trend magazine named him one of Florida’s Legal Elite, an honor bestowed on only the top 2% of Florida lawyers.

-He has been selected by Florida Super Lawyers every year from 2007 through 2019, which names Florida’s top 5% of lawyers as chosen by their peers.
+In the 2020 edition of The Best Lawyers in America®, Mr. Weintraub was recognized as Lawyer of the Year in Construction Litigation, an honor only bestowed upon one attorney for each specialty practice and location.
+Additionally, he has been voted by his peers as one of the Best Lawyers in America© every year since 2006.
+He has also been selected by Florida Super Lawyers every year since 2007, which names Florida’s top 5% of lawyers as chosen by their peers.
 Mr. Weintraub has been recognized by Chambers USA – America’s Leading Business Lawyers every year since 2003.
 Chambers USA noted he focuses on licensing and construction defect litigation, but is particularly renowned for his expertise in the Construction Lien Law.
-He was also selected in the Best Lawyers in America© every year from 2006 through 2019.

 Mr. Weintraub is Board Certified in Construction Law by the Florida Bar and serves as Vice Chair of the Firm’s Construction Law Practice Group.
 Since passing the construction law board certification exam, he has served as a board certification exam course instructor every year the course has been offered.
 He is a certified arbitrator for the American Arbitration Association and, as a lawyer, represents owners, developers, contractors, subcontractors, design professionals, bond sureties and other commercial entities in litigation, arbitration and transactions.
 He is a frequent lecturer statewide, nationally and internationally on construction related topics.